Ron Lewis: 1994 election

 The dimensions of the race changed dramatically when Natcher died in late March 1994.
 A special election was called in May 1994 to replace him.
 In the special election, Lewis faced Joe Prather, a state senator from Hardin County.
 Lewis got support from numerous national Republican sources and many social conservative groups, enabling him to run a very strong campaign in a district that had not elected a Republican in 129 years.
 Lewis tied Prather to an unpopular Bill Clinton and a proposal to raise taxes on tobacco, the staple crop of the state.
 He also took advantage of the socially conservative tilt of the Second District.

 In the special election Lewis defeated Prather by 55-45 percent in an election with less than 20 percent turnout—a result which is still considered a major upset.
 It was a result that many political pundits, as Larry J. Sabato noted in his Crystal Ball newsletter, saw as a harbinger of the Republican gains in Congress in the regular election later that year.
 Lewis was elected to a full term that November, when he defeated Democrat David Adkisson with 60 percent of the vote.

 One of the centerpieces of Lewis' 1994 campaign was term limits in Washington.
 He was one of five Republicans who signed a pledge committing themselves to a limited number of terms if elected.
 He himself had promised to leave the House in 2003, after serving four full terms plus the last seven months of Natcher's term.
 In 1998, Lewis sent a letter to 3,000 constituents in 1998 informing them he had changed his mind about running in 2002 and beyond.
 "I made a mistake in 1994, and I admit that.
 I had said I would not run past 2002," he told the Elizabethtown News Enterprise in October 1998.

 Political positions

 According to the non-partisan website TheMiddleClass.org, Ron Lewis has consistently voted against tax increases and expansion of social programs.

 In 2004, Lewis joined numerous Republican colleagues in sponsoring legislation that would allow lawmakers to override certain Supreme Court decisions by a two-thirds vote of the House and Senate.
 Lewis likened his proposal to the existing right of Congress to override a presidential veto with a two-thirds majority.

-Lewis was known for his constituent services.
-After the closure of the Fruit of the Loom plant in Campbellsville in Taylor County in 1998, Lewis obtained $8.5 million earmarked for Kentucky Route 210.
-"If we had not had that road widened, we would not have secured Amazon.com in Campbellsville" to fill the void in employment, said John Chowning, a Lewis friend and administrator at Campbellsville University.
-In 2004, Lewis honored the Campbellsville author Betty Jane Gorin-Smith as "historian-laureate" of the Kentucky Heartland region.